 Race, Identity & Belonging

-My research aims to uncover experiences of stereotyping and prejudice.
-For instance, how do individuals recognize when they might be the target of stereotyping, and how might they cope with these experiences?
-More recently, I have been exploring these questions through the lens and experiences of Multiracial individuals, with a particular emphasis on Black-White Multiracial people.
-For instance, my Master's thesis recruited 900 online participants to participate in a series of studies addressing how monoracial White individuals evaluate mixed-race, Multiracial partners.
+My research investigates experiences of stereotyping and prejudice, focusing on how individuals recognize and respond to being targets of stereotyping.
+Recently, I have examined these questions through the lens of U.S. Multiracial individuals, with a particular focus on Black-White Multiracial people.
+For example, my Master's thesis involved 900 online participants in a series of studies exploring how monoracial U.S. individuals evaluate Black-White Multiracial partners, shedding light on perceptions of mixed-race individuals.